- J.D., University of St. Thomas School of Law

 Kelly began her career with Yost & Baill managing the auto subrogation practice.
 She transitioned onto the property subrogation team, while continuing to manage the auto subrogation practice.
 Prior to joining Yost & Baill, Kelly served as a clerk to the Honorable Anne K. McKeig, Minnesota District Court, 4th Judicial District for both Criminal Court and Family Court.
 Kelly also previously clerked for the Hennepin County Attorney’s Office in their Child Protection Division.
 Kelly received her juris doctorate degree from the University of St. Thomas School of Law.

 Kelly is an active member of the National Association of Subrogation Professionals (NASP).
 She has given a number of presentations at national NASP conferences on topics ranging from complex damages in auto subrogation to direct and cross examination tips.
 Kelly has also served as a conference co-chair for the 2013 NASP Litigation Skills Conference, and authored an article in The Subrogator entitled “Understanding Complex Damages in Auto Subrogation Cases and How to Prove Them.”

 Outside of her practice with Yost & Baill, Kelly serves as a volunteer attorney with the Children’s Law Center.

-Kelly lives in the north metro with her husband and little girl.
+Kelly lives in the north metro with her husband and two daughters.
 She is an avid Badgers football fan, and a mediocre Vikings fan.
 Kelly loves downhill skiing, and was a ski instructor for a number of years before realizing it wouldn’t pay the rent.
 During the summer, you can find her out on the lake with her family and friends.